 Interest rate risk is managed through the maintenance of a portfolio of variable- and fixed-rate debt composed of short- and long-term instruments.
 The objective is to maintain a cost-effective mix that management deems appropriate.
-At December 31, 2015, the debt portfolio was composed of approximately 29 percent variable-rate debt and 71 percent fixed-rate debt.
+At December 31, 2016, the debt portfolio was composed of essentially all fixed-rate debt.

-Two separate tests are performed to determine whether changes in interest rates would have a significant effect on our financial position or future results of operations.
-Both tests are based on consolidated debt levels at the time of the test.
-The first test estimates the effect of interest rate changes on fixed-rate debt.
-Interest rate changes would result in increases or decreases in the market value of fixed-rate debt due to differences between the current market interest rates and the rates governing these instruments.
-With respect to fixed-rate debt outstanding at December 31, 2015, a 10 percent decrease in interest rates would have increased the fair value of fixed-rate debt by about \$186, which would not have a significant impact on our financial statements as we do not record debt at fair value.
-The second test estimates the potential effect on future pre-tax income that would result from increased interest rates applied to our current level of variable-rate debt.
-With respect to variable-rate debt, a 10 percent increase in interest rates would not have a material effect on the future results of operations or cash flows.
+In order to determine the impact of changes in interest rates on our financial position or future results of operations, we calculated the increase or decrease in the market value of fixed-rate debt using a 10 percent change in current market interest rates and the rates governing these instruments.
+At December 31, 2016, a 10 percent decrease in interest rates would have increased the fair value of fixed-rate debt by about \$227, which would not have a significant impact on our financial statements as we do not record debt at fair value.